 Implant bridges can be used if you’re missing at least three teeth in a row.
 To make the crown, we’ll place one or more artificial teeth between a pair of crowns.
 The crowns will be supported by implants and in turn will hold the other prosthetics between them to fill the gap.

 Modern dentures are more reliable than ever before, and anchoring them to dental implants can improve their performance even further while also making them easier to care for (since they can simply be brushed like real teeth).
 It can take anywhere from 4 to 8 implants to support dentures; rest assured that we will always aim for the most conservative number possible.

 Start to Finish Convenience

-Unlike many other practices that claim to provide dental implants, the Rosemeade Dental team is able to complete the entire procedure in our Carrollton office.
+Unlike many other dental offices that claim to provide dental implants, the Rosemeade Dental team is able to complete the entire procedure in our Carrollton dental office.
 This means from your initial consultation to your placement surgery to when we attach your new teeth, you’ll work with the same professionals that you trust the entire time.
-This all-inclusive approach not only makes getting dental implants more convenient, but it also helps patients save time and money because they don’t have to travel between different offices.
+This all-inclusive approach not only makes getting dental implants more convenient, but it also helps patients save time and money because they don’t have to travel between different dental offices.